 The Aztec soccer ball made by Chaos Soccer Gear is exactly that: chaotic.
 Featuring 32 panels covered in unique art that tricks your eyes into looking every which way, the Aztec is 100% hand-stitched and has a dimple surface for less drag, more controllability, and coated protection.
 We put this $80 ball to the test to see how it holds up after heavy use on the pitch.

 The final chapter of Cristiano Ronaldo’s signature boot collection is here.
 Dubbed “CR7 Chapters,” a new colorway of his Mercurial Superfly has released every season starting from late 2015, telling a story about a certain point in his career.
 As Cristiano said himself, “the boots reflect what I am.
 They put part of my history in the boots.”
-This week, Nike have revealed his final one: “The Final Chapter.”
+This week, Nike have revealed his final one: “Built on Dreams.”
 Let’s get into the details and how you can purchase them for yourself.